sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

 Nonblocking assignments were introduced in Verilog to make synchronous communication deterministic.
 Nonblocking update events are put in a special queue that is processed later in the simulation cycle.
 When all processes are triggered by the same clock edge, the update events appear to happen concurrently.

-However, as I discussed in an earlier post, [/opinion/jan/vhdls-crown-jewel], update events and process evaluation events do not happen in separate phases.
+However, as I discussed in an earlier post, [VHDL's crown jewel](/opinion/jan/vhdls-crown-jewel), update events and process evaluation events do not happen in separate phases.
 That is the reason why nonblocking assignments do not solve the problem in general and why we are stuck with the problems I am discussing.

 The language fix is easy with a rule like the following: